 The decommissioning plan for the NPP units Loviisa 1 and 2 is based on 50 years operation and immediate dismantling.
 Large and heavy reactor components, e.g. reactor pressure vessels and steam generators, will be removed intact without cutting them in pieces.
 The advantages of the method are saving of time and reduction of occupational radiation doses.
 Activated components accumulated during the operation will be packed into the reactor vessels which will thereby serve as additional release barriers.
-The waste will be disposed of in an extension of the current LILW repository in Loviisa.
-(C.f.
-Figure 6)
+The waste will be disposed of in an extension of the current LILW repository in Loviisa. (c.f.
+Figure 6).

-The next decommissioning plan for Olkiluoto 1 and 2 units will be based on 60 years of operation and 30 years of safe enclosure.
+The present decommissioning plan for Olkiluoto 1 and 2 units was submitted in 2008.
+The plan is based on 60 years of operation and 30 years of safe enclosure to decrease activity of the contaminated circuits.
 For Olkiluoto 3, immediate dismantling is considered as an option as well.
+According to this timetable, dismantling of these three reactor units at Olkiluoto will be performed in one campaign, which is also seen beneficial.
 As in the case of Loviisa, the reactor pressure vessels of Olkiluoto 1 & 2 are planned to be removed and disposed as such, in one piece at Olkiluoto site.
+The Olkiluoto 4 unit, for which the Decision-in Principle was granted in 2010, will be included in the Olkiluoto site decommissioning plans in the future.

-The decommissioning plan of the research reactor FiR 1 is also updated every five year, the latest update being carried out in the year 2005.
+The decommissioning plan of the research reactor FiR 1 is also updated every six years, the latest update being carried out in 2010.
 Studies are under way on the technical feasibility of disposing of the decommissioning wastes in the disposal facility for decommissioning wastes at the Loviisa site.
+Negotiations are underway to reach an agreement between VTT and Fortum to dispose of FiR 1 decommissioning waste in Loviisa.